vmiklos/vmiklos.github.com/2023/sw-floattable.md

 This is a quite complicated feature, since both floating objects and tables are complex, and this combines them to create even more complexity.

+However, such constructs are used in existing DOCX files and we're expected to correctly display them.

 ## Results so far

 The feature is enabled by default, but the DOCX import only makes use of it if you set the